 The Relationship-based component is core to this model, where long term relationships are created with family and/or caregivers, therapists, and other individuals that are an integral part of the child’s development.

-Though the premise of the model is to take place on the floor, Floortime can take place anytime, anywhere whether at home, school, therapy including in conjunction with other treatment approaches (such as equine assisted occupational therapy), and out in the community.
+Though the premise of the model is to take place on the floor, Floortime can take place anytime, anywhere whether at home, school, therapy including in conjunction with other treatment approaches (such as hippotherapy), and out in the community.